Onalerona18/movie-ratings-project/README.md

 - `user_id` and `movie_id` in the Ratings table are foreign keys referencing `Users.user_id` and `Movies.movie_id`.

 ## Key Findings
-1. Top 5 Movies by Average Rating (with at least 50 ratings):
+1. Top 5 Movies by Average Rating with at least 50 ratings:

 | Title                              | Average Rating | Number of Ratings |
 |-----------------------------------|----------------|-------------------|